About us Menu

 Supporting learning with technology

-BAEC has improved learning facilities in class and support for students outside the classroom.
+BAEC has good learning facilities in class and support for students outside the classroom.
 We offer:

-- Stat of the art interactive whiteboards in most classrooms in the main centres
+- State of the art interactive whiteboards with internet connection in most classrooms in the main centres

 Supporting learning with specialist equipment